 SATS Certification is a non-discriminatory organisation operated independent of the member test laboratories.

-SATS Certification is governed by a Governing Board, comprised of:
+SATS Certification is formally organized as a project at SINTEF Energy Research and is governed by a Governing Board, comprised of:

-- Three members representing the industrial member laboratories
+- Four members representing the industrial member laboratories

 - Three members representing end user organisations